Skip Navigation

 • A campaign called JUNTOS Contra el Cáncer, which involves cancer center researchers, as well as members of JUNTOS and the Hispanic Chamber of Commerce of Greater Kansas City, seeks to increase awareness of clinical trials and biospecimen collection to empower Latinos to make informed decisions about cancer treatment.
 Additionally, in close partnership with leaders and patient research advocates, the cancer center launched a bilingual, culturally tailored education and awareness campaign encouraging clinical trial participation in the region’s underrepresented patient groups.

-• A five-year randomized controlled trial is exploring sustainable obesity treatment options for people in rural communities.
+• A five-year randomized, controlled trial is exploring sustainable obesity treatment options for people in rural communities.

 Researcher resources